 This policy restricts theListBucket action to a specific prefix within a bucket.
 It has two statements:

-- The first statement allows listing objects in the bucket only if the prefix matches
+- The first statement allows the user to list objects in the bucket only if the prefix matches

-projects. - The second statement denies listing objects in the bucket if the prefix does not match
+projects. - The second statement denies the user from listing objects in the bucket if the prefix doesn’t match

 projects.

 projects prefix.
 An explicit Deny statement blocks the user from listing any other keys, even if other policies grant broader permissions.
-For instance, the user might later receive permissions to list all keys via an updated user policy or bucket policy.
-But because Deny takes precedence over Allow, any request to list keys outside the projects prefix will be denied.
+For instance, the user might later receive permissions to list all keys through an updated user policy or bucket policy.
+But because Deny takes precedence over Allow, CoreWeave denies any request to list keys outside the projects prefix.

 Replace [BUCKET-NAME] with the name of the bucket and [ORG-ID] with your organization’s ID.